-We don’t eat a lot of red meat these days but once in a while I crave a beautifully medium rare steak, or a tagliata.
-Some of the cuts I usually use are t-bone, strip loin, rib-eye bone in or not, but the one I use often is strip loin steak.
-I look for the nice fat marbelization and texture and a nice 1 1/2 inch thickness.
+We don't eat a lot of red meat these days but once in a while, I crave a beautifully medium-rare steak, or tagliata.
+Some of the cuts I usually use are t-bone, strip loin, rib-eye bone-in or not, but the one I use often is strip loin steak.
+I look for the nice fat and thickness.

 I was at the Italian Center Shop downtown store and I saw that they had some nice organic steaks, more so Piedmontese beef, in a rib-eye cut.
-The marbelization beautiful and nice section of fat running through it.
+The marbleization beautiful and nice section of fat running through it.
 I knew that this was going to be a very tender and tasty steak which will be the star of our dish tonight: Piedmontese Beef Tagliata on a Bed of Arugula.
-Piedmontese cattle originate from the region of Piemonte, in north west Italy.
-The great thing about this beef is that it is very low in fat and calories and high in protein content, and really what separates this steak from the pack is the amazing flavor due to the free range grazing that the cattle are able to do.
+Piedmontese cattle originate from the region of Piemonte, in northwest Italy.
+The great thing about this beef is that it is very low in fat and calories and high in protein content, and really what separates this steak from the pack is the amazing flavor due to the free-range grazing that the cattle are able to do.

 - 1 kg piedmontese rib-eye steak

 - 3 table spoons of cold pressed extra virgin olive oil

 - 2 tablespoons coarse sea salt

 - 4 cups of washed and dried organic arugula

 - Season each side of the peidmontese beef with 1 tablespoon of salt, 1 tablespoon fresh cracked black pepper, onion powder, and garlic pepper.